Rusco extract

 Tales from Nature

-Within skin- and hair-specific cosmetic formulas, Butcher's Broom Extract helps normalize skin secretions with long-lasting regulatory effects, especially when combined with other natural extracts.
+Within skin- and hair-specific cosmetic formulas, Butcher's Broom Extract helps normalize scalp secretions.
+It ensures prolonged regulatory effects over time.
+Its effectiveness is enhanced by association with other natural extracts.